onelapahead/swiss-army-knife/README.md

 ### Usage

-Create a Pod named `debug` in your desired namespace:
+Create a Pod named `debug` in your desired namespace to get a shell with all the toolz:

 ```bash
 $ kubectl run -i -t --image=brix4dayz/swiss-army-knife --restart=Never debug -n <namespace>